jelandrum/workshop/Project_2.md

 a) one being a country and
 b) the other being a subdivision of that country I think it is fair to assume that the error in the latter model would be higher thatn in the first model, when using the DHS survey one similar in configuration.

+To further improve my measures of accuracy I could include more variables that are telling of the population in Guatemala.
+Variables such as morbidity, fertility, health, and environmental events or dynamics have an impact on populations and could be helpful for the modeling accuracy to include.

 ![](quezaltenango.png)

 ## Density Plot: